gohuang4/Go-Food-Me/README.md

 * Flag Fundraiser button that goes to site admin to be reviewed if you suspect bad actor
 * Language Selector to translate the page into selected language.
 * Allow Food Banks to make posts for necessary food products needed by their organization
+* Featured Post of the day
+* Charity fundraiser related news on landing page